 Tiritiri Island is a bird sanctuary located to the north of Auckland off the eastern tip of Whangaparaoa Peninsula.
 To get there take a ferry from downtown Auckland.
 The island has been replanted in forest and endangered birds have been transported to the island and released.
 There are no dogs or other pets allowed on the island.
 You need to bring your own food and drink and take your rubbish home with you.
 Bring a wind/rain jacket, sturdy walking shoes and a sun hat.
 There are a couple of beaches you can swim at if you get hot so bring a towel and some swimwear.
 You will spend most of the day hiking on well formed paths.
 There are great views from the top of the island.
 There is are often dolphins and occasionally Orcas around Tiri so there’s a chance of seeing them if you’re lucky but don’t count on it.

 There’s a lot to see and do on Waiheke.
 You can try and do it in a day but you could just as easily spend a week on the island.
 It’s a 40 minute Ferry from downtown Auckland.
 The ferries start early and run until 11:00pm on Sundays and public Holidays and and Midnight the rest of the week.
 You can often see dolphins and occasionally Orcas on the ferry ride out to the island.
 Once there your transport options, are bus, taxi’s or rent a car.
 You can also bring a bike on the ferry with you for free if you have one.
 Waiheke’s pretty big so you won’t be able to cover much of the island walking.
 The list of things to do is pretty long.
-The beaches are spectacular.
+Waiheke Island has some of Auckland’s best beaches.
 The ones on the North side of the island are more exposed and often have small surf suitable for body surfing, or paddle boarding.
 Those on the ends of the island and facing the mainland tend to be flat water and safe for swimming.
 Oneroa and Onetangi are the most famous, but don’t stop exploring there’s plenty more to be found.

 The beach is split in two by the imposing Lion Rock.
 This is well worth the climb.
 The track no longer goes all the way to the top but the view is still well worth it.
 The southern part of the beach is the most popular.
 Bring your jandals or some kind of footwear, during the summer the black sand gets hot enough to blister your feet.
 The water isn’t particularly warm most surfers wear a wetsuit.
 There are strong rips so be careful.
 At low tide take a walk around the rocks to the south of the beach and discover the secret bay.
 There’s a neat cave that goes through to the ocean, just be careful to come back before the tide comes back in, it’s only accessible at low tide.